meertensinstituut/EPICify/README.md

 # EPICify
-A Java library and tool to interact with an EPIC v2 or Handle v8 PID service.
+A Java library and tool to interact with an EPIC v2 or Handle v8 PID service or Huygens handle server.

 ```sh
 $ mvn clean package